Post may contain affiliate links.

 The next step is to shape the meatballs.
-For me, the easiest way to keep them fairly uniform, (so they cook evenly), is to use a
+For me, the easiest way to keep them fairly uniform (so they cook evenly) is to use a

 Bake and serve.
 Or freeze.
 Or add to a favorite dish.
 You are set, my friend!
 I usually get 126 meatballs out of this recipe.
-Even counting for petty larceny when my back is turned, that’s about 5 meals worth of meatballs for a family of 6!
+Even counting for petty larceny when my back is turned, that’s about 5 meals worth of Italian meatballs for a family of 6!

 How to Freeze Savory Meatballs